copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We support open-source and decentralized tech communities with privacy-first AV training, workshops, and practical documentation.
+We help open-source and decentralized tech communities tell their own stories, without giving up privacy.

-For events, we offer AV support that can be volunteer (Recording Station) or paid at meetups, hackathons, conferences, and camps.

-We do paid gigs too: streams, stage, hybrid setups, and everything in between.
-Whatever your community dreams up, with a privacy-first, FOSS-leaning approach.
+We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps with event AV support that can be volunteer (Recording Station) or paid.
+Streams, stage, hybrid setups, and whatever your community dreams up, with a privacy-first, FOSS-leaning approach.

 ### Navigation